GitlI2015/VimCuteBracketsAndQuotes/README.md

 # VimCuteBracketsAndQuotes

+This is NOT a plugin!
+You only need to copy some code to you .vimrc file!
+That's all!

 By using this, you can make your Vim as cute as IDE when you type brackets and quotes.

 Main Funtions: